 The basic problem arises from the fact that water vapor will condense, on any surface, colder than the dew point temperature of the surrounding air mass.

 Thus common factor between unlike group of products as corroded machine parts, defective plastic goods, erratic computer data, and bad quality newsprint is surprising – the root cause of all defects in these products – Moisture.
 And that creates havoc in apparently dry air-conditioned areas.

 Also, sudden changes in temperature, within the room affect the internal humidity environment and lead to condensation on any surface.
 This subsequently leads to corrosion.

 The Corrosion Phenomenon

-Inorganic Corrosion : Corrosion is defined as destruction of a metal or alloy by chemical or electro chemical reaction with its environment.
+Inorganic Corrosion: Corrosion is defined as the destruction of a metal or alloy by chemical or electrochemical reaction with its environment.
 In most instances, the reaction is electrochemical in nature: a flow of electricity between certain areas of a metal surface through a solution capable of conducting an electric current.
-This electrochemical reaction causes destructive alteration (eating away) of a metal at areas.
+This electrochemical reaction causes destructive alteration (eating away) of metal in areas.

 Though corrosion is a complex function of many factors, the three most important are –

 – a voltage differential between pure and impure areas.

 Higher humidities may lead to higher condensation of water on the metal surfaces.
 The concentration of molecules of water vapour increases with increasing RH.
 This molecular thickness of the layers of water eventually permits ionic conduction which accelerates the rate of corrosion.